Best Online Craps Casinos

 - Be prepared to keep up with the dealer

 Craps is a more complicated game than roulette or blackjack, and if you don’t know what you’re doing you could end up losing money without even realizing what’s happening.
 Go slow while you are learning to avoid this.

-Observe the action of the live table first before risking your own money.
+Observe the action of the online table first before risking your own money.
 Play virtual craps for free money to get a feel for the bets.
 Use Easy Mode to learn the basic bets before graduating to the more complicated ones.

 If you’re new to craps, there is going to be a learning curve so take your time and embrace it.

 Every bet on the craps table pays out at different odds and has a different house edge.
 Only one of them has no house edge at all, making it mathematically the best bet on the table: Odds bets.

 Odds bets are the bets you can place immediately after a Point Number is rolled, where you bet that the Point Number will appear again before a 7 is rolled.
 If you want to give yourself the best chance of winning, you should always take the odds bet.